You can learn to build resilience and heal yourself from abuse. These are 7 psychology-tested steps to help you get there.

 Be patient and know that you decide the next chapter of your life.

 Don’t forget, resilience is an ordinary human trait.
 You have it in you.
-Be willing to tap into it and work on building it consistently.
-I hope the steps above help you to do just that.

-√Courteous Call: If You Enjoyed this, Please Share it on Facebook or Twitter or LinkedIn below.
+√ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.